 Tax Law Canada

-For example, when contributing a stock to a RRSP which has unrealized gain, the Income Tax Act deems the stock to have been sold, triggering the requirement to recognize the capital gain and pay tax.
+For example, when contributing stock to an RRSP that has unrealized gain, the Income Tax Act deems the stock to have been sold, triggering the requirement to recognize the capital gain and pay tax.

 Second, any distributions paid from the stock will also be taxable in Canada, such as a dividend.